-To add a bit of sweetness, I used just 1 teaspoon of maple syrup, adding 4 1/2 grams of sugar.
+To add a bit of sweetness, I used a little maple syrup or honey.
 You can skip the maple syrup and use a few drops of liquid flavored stevia drops in whatever flavor you prefer.
 Vanilla cream, berry or coconut work.

 - 6 ounces plain unsweetened Greek yogurt with live cultures

 - 1 teaspoon real maple syrup optional

 - Mix together and enjoy.